tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 4.878959894180298
 242785
 ```
 Adding an expression and an assignment to a global variable bumped the execution time from 3.4 to 4.9 seconds, a 44% increase.
 But now we know the `fibonacci()` function was invoked 242,785 times in that period.
-Going back to the 3.4 second time, that's 1.4e-5, or 140 microseconds per iteration.
+Going back to the 3.4 second time, that's 14 microseconds per iteration.
 Not bad really, considering the dozens of Python statements being executed to implement each call.
-(Not to mention that each of the quarter-million calls ends with raising an exception to implement the `return`.)
+Not to mention that each of the quarter-million calls ends with raising an exception to implement the `return`.

 ### Challenge 1